blaenk/blaenk.github.io/provider/drafts/algorithms-refresher.markdown

 ### Knuth-Morris-Pratt

 The Knuth-Morris-Pratt (KMP) substring search algorithm considers that it's probably not necessary to backtrack all the way to the beginning, since the characters along that stretch of the sequence have already been seen.
-One way to know the correct distance to backtrack is accomplished using a Deterministic Finite-State Automata (DFA).
+One way to know the correct distance to backtrack is accomplished using a Deterministic Finite-State Automaton (DFA).
 There are other methods that either [build an NFA](http://algs4.cs.princeton.edu/53substring/KMPplus.java.html) or build a [partial-match table](http://www.inf.fh-flensburg.de/lang/algorithmen/pattern/kmpen.htm).

 #### DFA Composition {#kmp-dfa-composition}